OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 The price of the config described here comes to $47.94.

-> _Note_: It could be even simpler - and cheaper.
+> _**Note**_: It could be even simpler - and cheaper.
 The eInk bonnet is an option.
-The system is logging (in a file) and forwarding (on tcp) data, and there is a Web interface available through http.
+> In any case, the system is logging data (in a file), forwarding them (on tcp),
+> and there is a Web interface available through http.
 > The Python part is not necessary if the eInk screen is not in the picture.
 > Without the eInk screen, the price comes down to $27.99.

-Price of the wires is not included here.
+Price of the wires and SD card is not included here.
 I know.
 But still 😜.

 ---